 The savoury tier

-Starting with the savouries, we dived straight into a Finnish treat: toast skagen.
+Starting with the savouries, we dived straight into toast skagen.
 This shrimp in seafood sauce, with fennel and roe on toast, was super tasty with a strong, but not overbearing flavour.
 The other ‘starters’ on offer included beautiful tartlets filled with a light salmon mousse; cucumber and cream cheese sandwiches; a truffle petit choux (which I was informed by my stepdaughter was like eating a cloud!); cheese quiches and smoked turkey and horseradish sandwiches.

 Surprising tastes and textures

 The last two both surprised us.
 The turkey filling was actually a delicious paste, gentle on the palate without any of the bitterness I’ve come to expect from horseradish.
-Whereas the quiche had a Scandic twist; made from a local cheese with a strong, ‘in your face’ flavour, the texture actually reminded me of a blondie: super gooey and impossible to eat without making a mess!
+Whereas the quiche had a Nordic twist; made from a local cheese with a strong, ‘in your face’ flavour, the texture actually reminded me of a blondie: super gooey and impossible to eat without making a mess!

 Slightly sad scones